domandinho/SmartSecurity/README.md

     return inner
 ```

-Additionally for each method you need to attach correct decorators.
+Additionally for each method, you need to attach correct decorators.

 ```python
 @has_user_permissions_to_model_x